pysal/pysal/CoC_reporting.md

 proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.

-Finally, the committee will make a report to the NumPy Steering Council (as well as the NumPy core team in the event of an ongoing resolution, such as a ban).
+Finally, the committee will make a report to the PySAL Steering Council (as well as the PySAL core team in the event of an ongoing resolution, such as a ban).

 The committee will never publicly discuss the issue; all public statements will